Last updated: January 8, 2021

 You can use most of Sydney’s public transport, such as trains, buses and ferries, with the Opal card, an electronic ticketing system based on a “pay-as-you-go” concept.

-The biggest perk of the Opal card is the Sunday travel cap, allowing travellers to use unlimited public transport for only $2.80 for the whole day.
+The biggest perk of the Opal card is the Weekend travel cap, allowing travellers to use unlimited public transport for less then 10 dollars for the whole day.

 Opal Cards can be purchased online as well as from retail outlets at Sydney Airport, train stations and from news agencies and convenience stores.